TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypoScript/Index.rst

 * TypoScript files used to have the ending :file:`.txt`.

-* Since TYPO3 v7, it is also possible to use the ending :file:`.ts`.
+* It is also possible to use the ending :file:`.ts`.
 This is not recommended because it is also used by TypeScript.

-* Therefore, you should use :file:`.typoscript` if you are using TYPO3 v8.7
+* Therefore, you should use :file:`.typoscript`.
-  and later.

 .. seealso::